 Recurrent fevers: In approximately 90% of patients

 Relapsing arthralgias: Concurrent with fever; reported in 80% of patients

 Bone pain: Concurrent with fever; reported in 70% of patients

 The urticarial rash is characterized as follows:

 New lesions appear daily

 Lesions last 12-24 hours and then disappear without sequelae

 See Clinical Presentation for more detail.

-Immunoglobulin M (IgM) gammopathy: Detected with serum immunoelectrophoresis; occurs in all patients; in 51% of cases, however, serum protein electrophoresis may not detect it
+Immunoglobulin M (IgM) or rarely IgG monoclonal gammopathy: Detected with serum immunoelectrophoresis; occurs in all patients; in 51% of cases, however, serum protein electrophoresis may not detect it

 Elevated erythrocyte sedimentation rate (ESR): Found in most cases